PhD, Indian Institute of Science Bangalore

 1) It might be difficult to reply to requests immediately, so feel free to send a reminder.

 2) I would not be able to sponsor your visit and stay at present.
-For funded internship, kindly visit IIT Delhi website, where call for such applications is typically in month of March.
+For funded internship, kindly visit IIT Delhi website, for call for such applications.

 3) Before sending mail, please check if any of the above research interests of mine resonates with yours.

-4) I am open to guide you on an internship remotely, if we find a topic of mutual interest, utilizing various online collaboration tools
+4) I am open to utilizing various online collaboration tools